AdiAlbum1/foundations-of-deep-learning-course/EX1/Q4/README.md

 In this part you are free to use any dataset of your choice.
 Compare two recurrent architectures, RNN and LSTM, with hidden state size 100.
 Demonstrate the vanishing/exploding gradient problem, explaining your results along with empirical evidence supporting your claims.
+We chose a time-series prediction problem of the value of Gold everyday.

 ## Installation
 ```sh